deepfence/SecretScanner/README.md

     	Debug levels are one of FATAL, ERROR, IMPORTANT, WARN, INFO, DEBUG.
 Only levels higher than the debug-level are displayed (default "ERROR")
   -image-name string
-    	Name of the image along with tag to scan for secrets -local string
+    	Name of the image along with tag to scan for secrets -json-filename string
+    	Output json file name.
+If not set, it will automatically create a filename based on image or dir name -local string
     	Specify local directory (absolute path) which to scan.
 Scans only given directory recursively.
   -max-multi-match uint